 ESAILING WORLD CHAMPIONSHIP

-The 2022 eSailing World Championship has kicked off with players from around the world battling it out in the season opener in the Bay of Cadiz, Spain.
+The 2023 eSailing World Championship will kick off with players from around the world battling it out in the season opener in Cabo Verde.

-Thousands of eSailors competed to get a head start in this prestigious event, which will see weekly regattas on the world’s most popular boats, as well as a number of new high profile events being launched this year, following last year’s successful Olympic Virtual Series, eAmerica’s Cup, eSailGP and Hempel World Cup Series regattas.
+Thousands of eSailors will compete to get a head start in this prestigious event, which will see weekly regattas on the world’s most popular boats, as well as a number of new high profile events being launched this year, following last year’s successful Olympic eSport Series, eSailGP and World Sailing regattas.

 A host of brand new venues will also be revealed, as well as the possibility of national rankings via the World Sailing’s national member associations – and there will be multiple opportunities to enter the later stages of the Championships at the end of September.

-2022 marks the fifth year of Virtual Regatta‘s partnership with World Sailing, and the fourth anniversary of the popular eSailing World Championship.
+2023 marks the sixth year of Virtual Regatta‘s partnership with World Sailing, and the fifth anniversary of the popular eSailing World Championship.